Bill Webster: Storylines

 In June 2009, Bill meets a woman called Vanessa at a singles night and claims he is an ex-soldier called Newton.
 He soon gets bored of Vanessa and meets neighbour Pam who is having equally bad luck.
 The two lose their respective dates during the next few days and begin to write personal ads.
 They soon realise that they are a compatible match and begin dating.
 In December 2009, Kevin tells Bill that Sally has breast cancer, and Bill is sympathetic and wants to support him, as Bill's first wife, Alison (Kevin and Debbie's mother) also died from breast cancer.
 However, Kevin later admits to Bill that he has been having a sexual affair with Pam's niece, Molly Dobbs (Vicky Binns).
 Bill is disgusted and urges him to stand by Sally and forget about Molly.
 Facing increasing pressure from rival builder Owen Armstrong (Ian Puleston-Davies), who wins the contract to rebuild Underworld, plus the credit crunch, Bill agrees to sell the building yard to Owen in August 2010.
 Since his retirement, Bill's appearances on the Street became less frequent.
 When Molly is killed in the tram crash in December 2010, Bill cannot face attending her funeral as he knows the truth about Kevin being the father of Molly's son and is angry with Kevin for comforting Tyrone and acting like his friend.
 This makes Tyrone suspicious and leads to him and Kevin arguing after the funeral when he realises that Bill knew about the affair and Jack's paternity.
 Bill tries to reason with Tyrone and apologises for Kevin's actions but Tyrone furiously throws him out.
 In April 2011, Kevin meets Bill in The Rovers and tells him that Sally wanted half of the money he won on a lottery scratch card and that he had won the legal battle to keep it.
 Kevin tells Bill that he feels guilty for winning the money and that Sally thinks he is greedy.
 Bill tells Kevin to prove Sally wrong so he gives her the money.
 Bill and Pam later go travelling.

 In September 2011, Bill returns with Pam and announce their plans to marry.
 After Pam tells Kevin he is not invited, this causes an argument and Bill suffers a heart attack and is rushed into the hospital.
 He recovers but Pam stuck by what she said and refuses to allow Kevin to attend the wedding.
 Bill is last seen attending Sophie and Sian's ill-fated wedding.
 In April 2013, Kevin travels to Germany to care for Bill after he suffers another, more serious heart attack while over there.
 It is not known whether Bill and Pam got married.

-In March 2023, Kevin and Debbie received news that Bill has taken ill and is hospital and they travel to Germany.
+In March 2023, Kevin and Debbie receive news that Bill has taken ill and is in hospital and they travel to Germany.
+The following month, Bill dies.